Last updated on

 One may think of a natural encoded in this way as a Matryoshka doll:

-Then, the number represented by a UnaryNat is the degree of nesting of the doll (how many nested dolls there are).
+Then, the number represented by a UnaryNat is the degree of nesting of the doll (how many nested dolls there are in addition to the core one).
 For example, 2 is represented as Succ(Succ(Zero)).

 What is the representation of 5?